Jimwi/ilets_words/day23/2 Impeachment and the Righteous Republicans - Brenda Wineapple | The Open Mind.md

 HEFFNER: So Johnson comes in and folks like Sumner and Stevens are not at initially so worried and they're not `petrified`.

 WINEAPPLE: Not at all.
 I mean, not at all.
 Johnson during the war, first of all, as I said, Johnson was the first, the first, the first and only southerner, southern senator in the United States Congress to stand up against secession.
 So he was hailed in the north, he was `reviled` in the south.
 In the south he was considered a traitor, but he himself considered anyone who wanted to secede as traitors themselves and he constantly said, you know, that traitors must be punished.
 And that's the so-called righteous or radical Republican point of view.
 So that's very, very important.
 The second thing is, you mentioned the, the president had been killed.
 The war was basically, you know, over, but not quite, nobody knew what was going to happen.
 People wanted to believe that this particular vice president, whom presumably Lincoln chose, would then continue on the path that that one hoped Lincoln was on.
 It's not really sure where he was at that particular point.
 So they were willing to cut him slack.
-They were willing to say this guy has possibilities, more than possibilities, that he was so `vehement` about wanting to punish traitors and you know, in saying that the union must be preserved, that they were of course going to feel that he was on their side fully, you know, and cooperatively.
+They were willing to say this guy has possibilities, more than possibilities, that he was so `vehement` about wanting to punish `traitors` and you know, in saying that the union must be preserved, that they were of course going to feel that he was on their side fully, you know, and cooperatively.
 So they wanted, they were hopeful.
 Why not?
 And because, and it was interesting too, that there was a very peaceful transfer of power.
-It was within hours of Lincoln being pronounced dead that Andrew Johnson in dignified fashion took the oath of office from the chief justice and he kept Lincoln's cabinets.
+It was within hours of Lincoln being pronounced dead that Andrew Johnson in dignified fashion took the oath of office from the chief justice and he kept Lincoln's `cabinets`.
 So --

 HEFFNER: For the moment.
 [Laughter]